thinkshout/thinkshout/blog/_posts/2018-06-26-welcome-2018-interns.md

 ![That way](/assets/images/blog/thatway.gif)
 {:.center}

 We're thrilled to have such talented and charismatic interns.
-Keep track of their projects over the course of the summer by [signing up for our newsletter](https://thinkshout.com/)!
+Keep track of their progress over the course of the summer by [signing up for our newsletter](https://thinkshout.com/)!